darrenjrobinson/powershell_module_identitynow/README.md

     Update-IdentityNowOrgConfig         Update IdentityNow Org Global Reminders and Escalation Policies Configuration.
     Update-IdentityNowProfileOrder      Update IdentityNow Profile Order.
     Update-IdentityNowRole              Update an IdentityNow Role.
+    Update-IdentityNowSource            Update the configuration of an IdentityNow Source.
     Update-IdentityNowTransform         Update an IdentityNow Transform.
     Update-IdentityNowUserSourceAccount Update an IdentityNow User Account on a Flat File Source.
 ```